onflow/flow-ft/README.md

     This function won't panic, instead it will just not add to the `@Switchboard` any capability which can not be retrieved from any of the provided `PublicPath`s.
 It will also ignore any type of `&{FungibleToken.Receiver}` that is already present on the `@Switchboard`

  ## Removing a vault from the switchboard
  If a user no longer wants to be able to receive deposits from a certain FT, or if they want to update the provided capability for one of them, they will need to remove the vault from the switchboard.
-This can me acomplish by using `removeVault(capability: Capability<&{FungibleToken.Receiver}>)`.
-As for adding new vaults it is required to first retrieve the vault's capability from the user account and passing it as a parameter.
+ This can be accomplished by using `removeVault(capability: Capability<&{FungibleToken.Receiver}>)`.
 This can be observed in the template transaction `transactions/switchboard/remove_vault_capability.cdc`:
  ```cadence
  transaction {
     let exampleTokenVaultCapabilty: Capability<&{FungibleToken.Receiver}>